 The crypt is below the Santa Maria della Concezione dei Cappuccini off Piazza Barberini on the Via Veneto.
 This is not a well-known attraction — I must have asked 15 people how to find the church and I got countless shoulder shrugs, even IN Piazza Barberini.
 Anyway, in retrospect, it’s not difficult to find if you get yourself on Via Veneto from the piazza.

-Here is a link to the official website.
-Note, opening hours are 9a-12 and 3-6p.
-The crypt is closed on Thursdays.
+Here is a link to the official website for hours and more information.

 Ciao Bambino can help you plan an incredible family vacation in Rome